 - Reporting and Compliance: Financial operators must comply with various regulatory requirements and reporting obligations.
 Through cooperation, authorities can work closely with financial operators to establish clear reporting frameworks and standards.
-This collaboration ensures that financial operators provide accurate and complete information, enabling authorities to effectively monitor compliance and identify any potential irregularities or fraudulent activities.
+This collaboration ensures that financial operators provide accurate and complete information, enabling authorities to effectively monitor transactions and identify any potential irregularities or fraudulent activities.

 - Supervision and Oversight: Cooperation enhances the supervisory capabilities of authorities.
 By working closely with financial operators, authorities can conduct thorough and regular assessments of their operations, risk management practices, and internal control systems.
 This collaborative approach helps identify areas of improvement, address weaknesses, and ensure that financial operators adhere to regulatory guidelines and best practices.

 - Auditing and Assurance: Cooperation between financial operators and authorities supports robust auditing and assurance processes.
 Authorities can collaborate with auditors to establish audit standards, procedures, and guidelines.
 This collaboration helps ensure the independence and quality of auditing practices, providing stakeholders with reliable and trustworthy financial information.